- When do I become eligible for benefits?

 - How can my child extend his/her coverage after reaching age 19?

-- How do I enroll my registered domestic partner or same sex spouse?
+- How do I enroll my registered domestic partner?

 - What documentation do I need to provide for my marriage, divorce, domestic partnership, or death?